lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 The generated executable may feature a command-line interface (CLI), if it uses the `cargo-features: ["cli"]` target property.
 When that feature is enabled:

 - some target properties become settable at runtime:
   - `--timeout <time value>`: override the default timeout mentioned as a target property.
-The syntax for times is just like the LF one (eg `1msec`, `"2 seconds"`).
+The syntax for times is just like the LF one (e.g. `1msec`, `"2 seconds"`).
   - `--workers <number>`: override the default worker count mentioned as a target property.
 This option is **ignored** unless the runtime crate has been built with the feature `parallel-runtime`.
   - `--export-graph`: export the dependency graph (corresponds to `export-dependency-graph` target property).
-This is a flag, ie, absent means false, present means true.
+This is a flag, i.e., absent means false, present means true.
 This means the value of the target property is ignored and not used as default.
   - `--log-level`: corresponds to the `logging` target property, but note that the levels have different meanings, and the target property is ignored.
 See [Logging levels](#logging-levels).
 - parameters of the main reactor are translated to CLI parameters.
   - Each LF parameter named `param` corresponds to a CLI parameter named `--main-param`.
 Underscores in the LF parameter name are replaced by hyphens.